API Reference > Part II: Authenticate using JWT > Manage orders and consumer accesses > Orders

 Additional Information

-The values entered in the custom fields, as specified by the Data User at the time of order.
+Specify the custom attribute values for the order or modify the custom attribute values specified by the Data User at the time of order.

-Whether you must enter a value or not enter a value in a custom field is determined by how the custom field was defined by your Administrator in Metadata Command Center.
+Whether you must enter a value in a custom attribute or not is determined by how the custom attribute was defined by your administrator in Metadata Command Center.

-Custom fields are additional properties for Data Marketplace objects that are defined by your Administrator in Metadata Command Center.
-For more information about custom fields, see the Create custom attributes for objects topic in the Set Up Data Marketplace help.
+Custom attributes are additional properties for Data Marketplace items that are defined by your administrator in Metadata Command Center.
+For more information about custom attributes, see the Create custom attributes for items topic in the Set Up Data Marketplace help.

-For more information about how you can retrieve the system generated unique identifier of a custom field, see Retrieve custom fields.
+For more information about how you can retrieve the system-generated unique identifier of a custom attribute, see Retrieve custom attributes.

 Example request